 Another common derivative used in a contract setting when trading are swaps, they allow both parties to exchange sequences of cash flows for a set amount of time.
 They are not exchanged or traded instruments but rather customized OTC contracts between two traders.

 Why trade financial derivatives?

 Originally derivatives were used to ensure there would be a harmonious balance in exchange rates for goods and services traded on a global scale.
-Traders found that with differences in currencies and accounting systems it would be easier for traders to find a common derivatives market.
+UK Traders found that with differences in currencies and accounting systems it would be easier for traders to find a common derivatives market.